Manc-1/fe-cabbed/README.md

 # Acknowledgements

-I'd like to give a special thank you to the wonderful team at Northcoders, Manchester, for giving me the tools and knowledge necessary to create such a project.
+We would all like to give a special thank you to the wonderful team at Northcoders, Manchester, for giving us the tools and knowledge necessary to create such a project.
 Visit them at [Northcoders](https://northcoders.com/)